-It takes 10-15 minutes on average to grade a map.
-I will have nearly 80 maps to grade.
-Simple multiplication shows that it could take up to 20 hours to grade every map.
+It can take up to 15 minutes to grade a map.
+I have dozens of maps to grade.
+Basic arithmetic shows that it could take several hours to grade all maps.
 Because I have other responsibilities, I am unable to work 24/7 on just grading maps.
-I will need a 2-3 weeks to complete the grading of every submission.
-If you submit your map early, I might be able to grade it long before the others and post its score before the scores of the masses, but no promises.
-Regardless of when you submit your map, do not expect to see a grade any earlier than the last full week of the term... and possibly a little later.
-And please, do not email questions of the ilk, "Where is my grade for the map?" or "My friend got their map graded, why isn't my map graded yet?"
-I do not acknowledge such inquiries since composing a reply only serves to slow down the grading process.
+I may need a couple of weeks to complete the grading of every submission.
+In addition, I release grades when I finish evaluating the last map.
+So, everybody will get their score at the same time.
+Ergo, there is no need to email questions of the ilk, "Where is my grade for the map?"
+Moreover, I do not acknowledge such inquiries since composing a reply only serves to slow the grading process.